 EOS (June 2018, 1:1 ratio)

-VeChain, VEN → VET (July 2018, 1:100 ratio)
+VeChain - VEN → VET (July 2018, 1:100 ratio)

-Elrond, ERD → EGLD (November 2020, 1000:1 ratio)
+Elrond - ERD → EGLD (November 2020, 1000:1 ratio)

 Let's look at Elrond as an example:

-The tokens were automatically swapped on Binance in September 2020.
-After the swap, you have now 25 EGLD tokens which take on the original cost basis and purchase date of the old ERD tokens.
+The tokens were automatically swapped on Binance on September 10th, 2020.
+After the swap, you now have 25 EGLD tokens, which take on the original cost basis of $500.